CloudLabs-MOC/mslearn-openai/Instructions/Labs/06-use-own-data.md

-# Lab 06: Add your data for RAG with Azure OpenAI Service
+# Lab: Add your data for RAG with Azure OpenAI Service

 ## Estimated Duration: 60 Minutes